Amsterdam University College: Student life

 As a small residential college, AUC has a close-knit student community.
 Parts of campus life are organised by student committees, although many activities take place in an informal framework.
-In particular Dutch students of AUC also participate in student organisations off campus, including fraternities at the University of Amsterdam and the traditional student rowing clubs, Nereus and Skøll.
+In particular Dutch students of AUC also participate in student organisations off campus, including fraternities and traditional student clubs at the University of Amsterdam.

 Student body

-AUC annually admits 300 students, most of whom join for the fall semester; though spring admission is possible.
-At the beginning of the year of 2013/14, enrollment was at about 750 students.
+AUC annually 300 students for a start every September.
+In the year 2023/24, enrollment was at about 879 students.

-About 40% of student at Amsterdam University College come from abroad, roughly as many as come from the Netherlands (minority and foreign-educated Dutch students excluded).
-International students hail from more than 60 countries, though most are citizens of the European Union.
-In addition, in 2012/13, 12% of AUC students had a Dutch minority background.
-AUC has stated its aim to raise the minority population to 20% by means of scholarships and increased outreach to high schools.
+About 80% of students at AUC come from abroad, roughly 20% come from the Netherlands International students hail from more than 65 countries, though most are citizens of the European Union.

 Student organisation

-Student activities at AUC are mostly organised under the umbrella of the Amsterdam University College Student Association.
+Student activities at AUC are mostly organised under the umbrella of the Amsterdam University College Student Association (AUCSA).
 Each student which goes to AUC is automatically a member.
 Each student is allowed to suggest their own committee, which can take responsibility for organising activities.
-There is a broad range of committees with 29 different committees which currently fall under the AUCSA.
+There is a broad range of committees with 35+ different committees which currently fall under the AUCSA.
 The AUCSA was founded in 2010, one year after AUC.
 Since then each year the Board members are elected at a General Assembly, where all students can vote.

 The AUCSA Board is supported by a number of commissions that aim to improve the community, such as the Diversity Commission, Audit Commission, Sustainability Commission and the Acquisitions Commission.

 On top of this there are also teams that organise larger events throughout the year.
 Examples of this are the Winter Formal and Dormfest.
 Dormfest is held annually in the Courtyard of the AUC Dorms.
 Both current students of AUC and Alumni have free access to the event held in June.